 She arrived in London in 1968 to attend the Royal College of Art.
 Once there her work developed quickly and she had several international shows within a few years.

 Her early work seems deeply connected to the past, to ancient civilizations.
-We see Egyptian and Indian influences, as well as Greek, Roman, Chinese and Mexican.
+We see Egyptian and Indian influences, as well as Greek, Roman, Chinese, and Mexican.
 She explores general emblematic themes of humanity and the universal everyman.
-These figures are small, passive and marionette-like anonymous figures, devoid of hair or lines, often androgynous, as if even to mark their gender is too personal.
-They have the archaic smile of 6th century Greek sculpture, expressing a ‘mood’ rather than portraying an individual.
+These figures are small, passive, and marionette-like anonymous figures, devoid of hair or lines, often androgynous as if even to mark their gender is too personal.
+They have the archaic smile of 6th century Greek sculpture, expressing a “mood” rather than portraying an individual.

-‘My subject is always humanity: sometimes a specific human, sometimes human relationships, sometimes human society.
+My subject is always humanity: sometimes a specific human, sometimes human relationships, sometimes human society.
 The forms may be heads, parts of figures, whole figures or figures within figures.
 Heads and Hands particularly fascinate me.
 As I work I feel that I am directly linked with those who have tried to fashion the human form from the earliest times.
-My greatest achievement would be to create a timeless image.’
+My greatest achievement would be to create a timeless image.

 Barton seems obsessed with creating the perfect form, pushing technique to the limit using the most complex materials.
-Bone china was the staple product of her home town, but in modern times more frequently associated with commercial, functional objects.
+Bone china was the staple product of her hometown, but in modern times is more frequently associated with commercial, functional objects.
 In the spirit of contradiction, it seems fitting that she moved back to Wedgwood in the 1970s to explore abstract human themes through an almost fanatical obsession with precision in that most unyielding of materials.

-The double-headed works of the 1990s nod to the multi-faceted sculptures of Hindu, Jain and Buddhist gods.
+The double-headed works of the 1990s nod to the multi-faceted sculptures of Hindu, Jain, and Buddhist gods.
 They demand that you move around them and look inside them: here it is the viewer who is invited to imitate the dancer’s fluid movement.

 From here on we see a lively and sociable interest in portraying particular humans emerge.
 These portraits, however, are not slavish reproductions of physical features, rather they recreate a feeling of the person, trying to encapsulate their character.

-Barton became more widely recognised in 1993 with her Jean Muir sculpture.
+Barton became more widely recognized in 1993 with her Jean Muir sculpture.
 We see Muir’s characteristic hairstyle, graceful pose, elegant dress, and her characteristic habit of putting her hand to her face.
-It was shown in the ‘Portrait Now’ exhibition at the National Portrait Gallery, London and was used as the lead publicity image for the exhibition.
+It was shown in the Portrait Now exhibition at the National Portrait Gallery, London and was used as the lead publicity image for the exhibition.

 In 1993 Barton produced a number of Glenda Jackson pieces Glenda and Gudrun.
 This double-headed piece fits superbly with the dual role of Glenda Jackson as actress and politician.
 Sculpting from photographs and film stills, Barton shows two personas bound together in a sculptural curve.
-Gudrun, the film character is flattened, smaller, on the left, slightly behind the bold intelligent, high relief Glenda.
+Gudrun, the film character is flattened, smaller, on the left, slightly behind the bold intelligent, high-relief Glenda.
 Both look out at the viewer.
 In a cinematic way, so very appropriate to its subject matter, this is meant to be seen from the front, not in the round.

-The art world seems to have struggled to pigeon-hole Barton, and thus her work is less well known than it might be.
-Working with ceramics means she can be placed in the ‘crafter’ or ‘potter’ category, which is anathema to the high art world.
+The art world seems to have struggled to pigeonhole Barton, and thus her work is less well known than it might be.
+Working with ceramics means she can be placed in the “crafter” or “potter” category, which is anathema to the high art world.
 In her career, she crosses boundaries from the lone artist working in the studio, to the industrial potter, to the fine artist.